linces/linces/README.md

 *Human Resource Management System<br>
 *Public Governance System<br>

 And a couple of projects, most them with Delphi, Firebird and many others technologies in daily work.
-Some personal projects with Dart/Flutter, and some freelancer jobs in ReactJS and React Native both with firebase.
+Some personal projects with Dart/Flutter, and some freelancer jobs in ReactJS and React Native, and PHP both with firebase.

-A dozen
+A dozen of past projects in Clipper, PHP, Delphi, JavaScript, etc.

-It's been 26 years of passion for software development, today more than ever.
+It's been long years of passion for software development, today more than ever.

 <div align="center">
 <i>Random dev joke for you!</i></br></br>